-This article will help you understand Morse code, what it does, and how to use it.
+This article will help you understand how to send morse code with a flashlight.

 Today, communicating over large distances may be challenging even with our advanced technology.